 Dog flea preventatives are not 100% fail safe.

 What does this mean for you?
 Even if you are vigilant in the application of flea preventatives, your dog may still contract fleas.
 This does not happen often, but if it does happen, it’s important to catch an infestation early so that you can prevent it from becoming too much of a problem.
+Make sure to get rid of any fleas in your home too, which can be easily done with carpet flea sprays or flea powders.

 You should try running a flea comb over your dog to check for any signs of fleas or flea dirt on a regular basis.
 You should do this once a week as it will not only identify fleas, but it will also help you to identify any other parasites or growths on your dog’s skin.